-- (f) proceedings under section 27J of the Commercial Arbitration Act 2011; - (g) proceedings for admission to the legal profession, other than by an application made in accordance with the mutual recognition principle; - (h) proceedings to require a practitioner to answer an affidavit; - (i) proceedings to strike a practitioner off the roll or to suspend or otherwise discipline a practitioner; - (j) proceedings to disbar or otherwise discipline a barrister; - (k) subject to subrule (2), other proceedings commenced under rule 88 or 89. - (2) The Associate Judge may hear and determine proceedings referred to in subrule (1)(k) if - (a) the parties consent or a judge so orders; or - (b) the hearing is consequent upon the entry of an interlocutory judgment under rule 348 following a failure to appear to a writ.
+- (g) proceedings for admission to the legal profession, other than by an application made in accordance with the mutual recognition principle; - (h) proceedings to require a practitioner to answer an affidavit; - (i) proceedings to strike a practitioner off the roll or to suspend or otherwise discipline a practitioner; - (j) proceedings to disbar or otherwise discipline a barrister; - (k) subject to subrule (2), other proceedings commenced under rule 88 or 89. - (2) The Associate Judge may hear and determine proceedings referred to in subrule (1)(k) if - (a) the parties consent or a judge so orders; - (b) the hearing is consequent upon the entry of an interlocutory judgment under rule 348 following a failure to appear to a writ.